 Water Safety Statement

 CVC will continue to closely monitor weather and water levels in the watershed.
-This Watershed Conditions Statement for Water Safety will be in effect through to Thursday June 4th 2020, or until further notice.
+The Watershed Conditions Statement for Water Safety will be in effect through Sun-Mar-28-2021 or until further notice.

 To view current watershed conditions, visit our real-time monitoring website: https://cvc.ca/watershed-science/watershed-monitoring/real-time-monitoring/